oscar6echo/redirect-server-2/README.md

 This repo contains a minimalist [Flask](http://flask.pocoo.org/docs/1.0/) redirect server.

-The redirect rules are initally loaded from the source files listed in the `REDIRECT_SOURCES` in file [general_conf.py](https://github.com/oscar6echo/redirect-server-2/blob/master/src/conf/general_conf.py) and updated every `REFRESH_SECONDS` (defined in the same file) seconds.
+The redirect rules are initally loaded from the source files listed in the `REDIRECT_SOURCES` in file [general_conf.py](https://github.com/oscar6echo/redirect-server/blob/master/src/conf/general_conf.py) and updated every `REFRESH_SECONDS` (defined in the same file) seconds.

 Each redirect rule consists of:

-+ A [regex](https://www.regular-expressions.info/) to match short urls
+- A [regex](https://www.regular-expressions.info/) to match short urls
-+ A route i.e. a corresponding [replacement string](https://www.regular-expressions.info/replacetutorial.html)
+- A route i.e. a corresponding [replacement string](https://www.regular-expressions.info/replacetutorial.html)
-+ A source file from where the rule is read
+- A source file from where the rule is read

 Redirect rules are ordered by

-+ source file - see examples [redirect-rules-1.json](https://github.com/oscar6echo/redirect-server-2/blob/master/sample/redirect-rules-1.json) and [redirect-rules-2.json](https://github.com/oscar6echo/redirect-server-2/blob/master/sample/redirect-rules-2.json)
+- source file - see examples [redirect-rules-1.json](https://github.com/oscar6echo/redirect-server/blob/master/sample/redirect-rules-1.json) and [redirect-rules-2.json](https://github.com/oscar6echo/redirect-server/blob/master/sample/redirect-rules-2.json)
-+ then by order of entries in each source file
+- then by order of entries in each source file

-If the path of a requested url, i.e. the url exluding `http://host:port/`, matches a regex, its replacement string is the new destination url.
+If the path of a requested url, i.e. the url excluding `http://host:port/`, matches a regex, its replacement string is the new destination url.
 The server then sends a redirect message with code = [HTTP 301 (Moved Permamently)](https://en.wikipedia.org/wiki/HTTP_301).

 To test and learn about regex, see [regex101.com](https://regex101.com/).

 ## 2 - Install